Application Guidelines — Community Newspapers — Business Innovation

 Read these Application Guidelines in their entirety before completing your application.

 You must meet all eligibility requirements and submit a complete application package to be considered for funding.
-A complete application package includes the completed Canada Periodical Fund – Business Innovation Application Form and the following supporting documents:
+A complete application package can be submitted online through the Canadian Heritage Funding Portal, and the following supporting documents will be required:

 Print newspapers: